brinalesser/BattenVisionML/CTest/README.md

-Once all the libraries have been installed, the executables can be rebuilt and run using the following commands in the terminal on the Raspberry Pi starting in the CTest folder using the CMakeLists file in this repository.
+Once all the libraries have been installed, the executables can be rebuilt and run using the following commands in the terminal on the Raspberry Pi starting in the CTest folder using the CMakeLists file in the CTest folder.

     cd build
     cmake ..